najamsk/najamsk_old/source/_posts/2013-04-22-playing-with-octopress-blogging.markdown

 - octopress
 - blogging
 ---

-I think blogging using octopress and github pages mentioned in yayquery episode where [rebbeca murphy](http://google.com) let us know about her blog is now powered by these tools and she moved it from wordpress.

-At that time i did'nt do anythig with the info but today I thought lets do this crazy shit and wolla here I am.
+I first came to know about octopress from yayquery episode in which rebbeca murphy mentioned she has moved her blog form wordpress to octopress and she is very happy with that.
+At that time I didn't paid any attention to this.

+But today I suddenly started to play with it and I liked few things I learnt along the way and that kept me going till I have imported all of my posts from wordpress to github pages.

-I have read following octopress documentation for configuration and blogging:
+I have read following pages form octopress documentation for configuration and blogging:

 * [configuring octopress](http://octopress.org/docs/configuring/)
 * [blogging with octopress](http://octopress.org/docs/blogging/)
-* To migrate your wordpress posts to markdown files i have used [wpxml2jekyll](https://github.com/theaob/wpXml2Jekyll)
+* To migrate your wordpress posts to markdown files i have used [wpxml2jekyll](https://github.com/theaob/wpXml2Jekyll) To link your octopress setup with github you have to run following this will ask for your user/organization repository.
+{% codeblock %}
 	rake setup_github_pages
-this will ask for your github repo path.
+{% endcodeblock %}

 Next you need to do following two commands to genrate site from octopress and upload it to github repo.
 	rake generate
 	rake deploy

 I will have few things in mind to discover about octopress

 * q: how to customize the styles/layout?
 * q: how to make twitter work in sidebar?
 * q: how to make rake preview to work against current copy in master branch?